 (we can’t always see the forest from the trees!)

 then integrating this personal awareness by...

 (like a muscle, this takes time to develop the ability to listen and respond to body cues)

 Work this out now.
 What's really going on for you?

 I’ve put together a journalling tool to help you break down binge eating and uncover what’s actually going on.
 What’s the why behind this behaviour?

 The intention here is to find out what your binge eating really means and to enable your growth mindset instead of writing it off as just not having enough willpower, or that you really just need to try harder!

 If you think you would like further guidance venturing into the deeper layers of this work.
-I have a new program it’s called Cake without Chaos which gives you the tools, mindsets and practices to help you feel more calmer, natural and more relaxed around food.
+My introductory program, Cake without Chaos gives you the tools, mindsets and practices to help you feel more calmer, natural and more relaxed around food.